E&P Magazine - July 2020

 In this special section, E&P highlights the latest technologies from more than 30 companies, showcasing how these tools are used for developing shale resources and how companies will benefit from the application of these advanced tools on their operations.

-Emerging technology helps increase visibility in transactional relationships.
+Emerging technology helps increase visibility in transactional relationships for the oil and gas industry.

 Reservoir characterization through production history matching can lead to significant increases in economic return.